 - employees who perform work that merely requires their presence, or discontinuous or intermittent work requiring long periods of inaction; and

-- schedules set by CBAs between employers and employees.
+- schedules set by CBAs between employers and employees.30

-In addition, work schedule limits may be exceeded where the continuous work takes place in shifts, provided that on average, the limit of 42 hours per week is not exceeded during the course of eight weeks, and, for a six-day working week, the employee is granted an additional day of holiday in that year, with payment of salary but without affecting the holiday bonus.
+Nevertheless, work schedule limits may be exceeded when the continuous work takes place in shifts, provided that on average, the limit of 42 hours per week is not exceeded during the course of eight weeks and, for a six-day working week, the employee is granted an additional day of holiday in that year, with payment of salary but without affecting the holiday bonus.32

-Employees are prohibited from working for more than five continuous hours, and rest periods taken during the working day cannot exceed one hour.
-The employees' right to leave the place where their services are provided during rest and meal periods is established.
-If employees cannot leave because their presence is required on the job site to attend orders from the employer, in the event of emergencies, or because they work rotating shifts, the length of rest and meal times may not be less than half an hour and will be imputed as effective service time.
+Employees are prohibited from working for more than five continuous hours, and rest periods taken during the working day cannot exceed one hour.33 The right of employees to leave the place where their services are provided during rest and meal periods is established.
+If employees cannot leave because their presence is required on the job site to respond to orders from the employer, in the event of emergencies, or because they work rotating shifts, the length of rest and meal times may not be less than half an hour and will be imputed as effective service time.34

 The daily working day is limited to 10 hours, including overtime.
-Further, no employee can work more than 10 hours of overtime weekly, or more than 100 hours in a year.
-In unforeseeable and urgent circumstances, overtime may be worked without the permission of the labour inspector office, provided that a notice explaining the reasons for the overtime hours is given to the labour inspector during the following working days.
+Further, no employee can work more than 10 hours of overtime in a week or more than 100 hours in a year.
+In unforeseeable and urgent circumstances, overtime may be worked without the permission of the labour inspector's office, provided that a notice explaining the reasons for the overtime hours is given to the labour inspector during the following working days.35

-Overtime work must be compensated with a 50 per cent surcharge on the employee's salary.
+Overtime work must be compensated with an additional payment equal to 50 per cent of the employee's standard salary.36

-If the employer does not seek permission from the labour inspector office for overtime, the overtime work must be compensated with a 100 per cent surcharge on the employee's salary, without prejudice to penalties that may apply.
+If the employer does not seek permission from the labour inspector's office for overtime, the overtime work must be compensated with an additional payment equal to 100 per cent of the employee's standard salary, without prejudice to penalties that may apply.37